 I brew a concentrated batch of chicory root tea for the week:

-When I am ready to drink, I pour a bit of the concentrated coffee in a cup, sweeten it to taste, froth my soy or oat milk and add a dash of cinnamon on top.
+When I am ready to drink, I pour a bit of the concentrated coffee in a cup, froth my soy or oat milk and add a dash of cinnamon on top.

 I realized it was may more efficient to brew a batch like this instead of brewing it every day.
-I learned this after visiting Italy this Summer, where I found a few coffee shops offereing Chicory Cappucino.
+I learned this after visiting Italy this Summer, where I saw a few coffee shops offereing Chicory Cappucino as part of their menu.
 How cool is that?!

 If you’ve been thinking of expanding your drink menu outside of coffee, I hope you got some inspiration to try some new things.
 Have fun!